emptymalei/neutrino-oscillations/content/book/oscillations-with-oscillatory-matter-profiles/single-frequency-matter-profiles-revisited.md

 Table relative-detunings-single-frequency-example shows the amplitudes and the relative detunings of a few Rabi modes and their impact on the Rabi resonance for the three numerical examples shown in Fig. Neutrino Rabi Oscillations for Single Mode.

+[^rabimode]: A phase in the matter potential would contribute to the phases of the Rabi modes, which do not play any role in the resonance for the reason discussed in Sec.
+[Rabi Oscillations](/book/oscillations-with-oscillatory-matter-profiles/rabi-oscillations/).